 I am an E-RYT500 with the Yoga Alliance (which means an Experienced Registered Yoga Teacher with a minimum of 500 hrs of teacher training.)
 In the last 20 years, I have accrued thousands of hours of teacher training.
 I’m a certified teacher trainer and regularly teach teachers, including 200 and 500-hr level Yoga Teacher Trainings.

 Therapeutic Alignment As an overly ambitious and not particularly talented or coordinated athlete, I have injured almost every major body part – neck, shoulders, wrists, low back, hips, femur, knees, ankles, feet, toes . . . and I have learned how to put the piece back together, in many cases better than before.
 There’s a good chance I can help you do the same.

 I teach Ayurveda diet and lifestyle skills from a fresh living perspective.
 I began studying diet, nutrition and Ayurveda at Naropa University in 2000.
-Most recently I completed two 9 month Ayurveda Living Skills courses and two years of mentorship with Cate Stillman and a 5-month internship with Dr. Claudia Welch.
+Between 2010-2012 I completed two 9 month Ayurveda Living Skills courses and two years of mentorship with Cate Stillman and a 5-month internship with Dr. Claudia Welch.
 I am excited to be part of a growing group of rebellious yogis who are updating the ancient wisdom of Ayurveda with a modern passion for fresh, local, living foods!